claudiosegala/icpc-reference/README.md

 # ICPC Reference

-Reference for Batatas de Bermudas in ACM-ICPC.
+Reference for Batatas de Bermudas in ACM-ICPC based on [this](https://github.com/paulocezar/lib-monkeys).